 - Retain documentation of who received the plan (I.e., email or signup sheet) and the plan itself in their personal grant files or in the departmental grant file.

 IMPORTANT: The plan should not be submitted to NSF unless requested.

-As of January 2023, only NSF’s BIO and GEO proposals will be requiring the submission of a Safe and Inclusive Work Environments Plan that will be considered as part of the Broader Impacts criteria during the review process.
+Currently only NSF’s BIO and GEO proposals will be requiring the submission of a Safe and Inclusive Work Environments Plan that will be considered as part of the Broader Impacts criteria during the review process.
 The plan should not be submitted for any other NSF directorate unless specified in the FOA.
 The PI must have the plan on file and be ready to provide it to NU or NSF upon request.

-- a brief description of the field setting and unique challenges for the team;
+- A brief description of the field setting and unique challenges for the team;

-- the steps the proposing organization will take to nurture an inclusive off-campus or off-site working environment, including processes to establish shared team definitions of roles, responsibilities, and culture, e.g., codes of conduct, trainings, mentor/mentee mechanisms and field support that might include regular check-ins, and/or developmental events;
+- The steps the proposing organization will take to nurture an inclusive off-campus or off-site working environment, including processes to establish shared team definitions of roles, responsibilities, and culture, e.g., codes of conduct, trainings, mentor/mentee mechanisms and field support that might include regular check-ins, and/or developmental events;

-- communication processes within the off-site team and to the organization(s) that minimize singular points within the communication pathway (e.g., there should not be a single person overseeing access to a single satellite phone); and
+- Communication processes within the off-site team and to the organization(s) that minimize singular points within the communication pathway (e.g., there should not be a single person overseeing access to a single satellite phone); and

-- the organizational mechanisms that will be used for reporting, responding to, and resolving issues of harassment if they arise.
+- The organizational mechanisms that will be used for reporting, responding to, and resolving issues of harassment if they arise.

-A template for addressing the supplementary questions to be completed by PIs can be found here : Broader Impacts Supplementary
+A template for addressing the supplementary questions to be completed by PIs can be found here

 Plans may be re-used and re-distributed for multiple off-campus research activities but must be updated if the specific content needs to change.

 Northeastern University Policies and Expectations for Ensuring a Safe and Inclusive Work Environment